-Relations Department in Adelaide, The Harcourts Foundation and Harcourts [Real Estate] South Australia.
-Three of the four cubbies purchased at the auction by Harcourts franchises will be decorated and re-auctioned in their local communities, providing further funds for Burlendi.
+Relations Department in Adelaide, The Harcourts Foundation and Harcourts [Real Estate | South Australia.
+Three of the four Army," Bryce said. ship between The Salvation Army's Public cubbies purchased at the auction by Har- - Simone Worthing courts franchises will be decorated and re-auctioned in their local communities, providing further funds for Burlendi.
 The fourth cubby was auctioned directly to a private buyer.